sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 ![Saved file](14.png)

 Give it a couple of minutes for the database to start.
-Here is some reading you can do in the meantime:
+Check out this explanation in the meantime:

 > **What is going on?**